Quality of life indicators - productive or main activity

-Most of the indicators which are examined further below are objective; in other words, they measure observed characteristics of employment.
+Most of the indicators which are examined below are objective; in other words, they measure observed characteristics of the labour market.
 However, it is also important to balance these through the use of subjective indicators, such as an individual’s satisfaction with their work.

 Quantitative aspects of employment